Artsacad

 Tap

 Dancers learn movement vocabulary and terminology appropriate for their tap level.
 Students learn to isolate the ankle, knee and hip joints to execute movement efficiently.
 There is an emphasis on clarity of sound, shading, and dynamics of sounds, rhythm sequences, and syncopations.
-This course also introduces the history of tap dance, as well as important choreographers and performers in the industry.
+These dance classes in Michigan also introduce the history of tap dance, as well as important choreographers and performers in the industry.

 Repertoire I and II

 This class is often taken in conjunction with Technique I or II.
-As a performance course, students focus on style, artistry, efficiency of movement, recall and learning choreography within the genres of ballet, modern, contemporary and jazz for seasonal concert opportunities.
+As a performance course in our dance academy, students focus on style, artistry, efficiency of movement, recall and learning choreography within the genres of ballet, modern, contemporary and jazz for seasonal concert opportunities.

 Dance Company

 This course is available for the dedicated dance major who demonstrates advanced technical and artistic skills.
-As a performance course, students will focus on style, artistry, efficiency of movement recall, and learning choreography within the genres of ballet, modern, contemporary and jazz for seasonal concert opportunities.
+As a performance course in our dance academy, students will focus on style, artistry, efficiency of movement recall, and learning choreography within the genres of ballet, modern, contemporary and jazz for seasonal concert opportunities.
 In addition students have the opportunity to set student choreography as a solo, duet/trio, small or whole ensemble.
 Students are active in development of the program and production processes.
 Company members participate in community outreach activities and participate in multiple external performances in the community.

 Movement Lab (formerly Choreographic Principles)